dzenis-h/Reactive-Tube/README.md

-I'm sorry for the logo and link issues.
-I have resized the logos and fixed the link in this version:
+I'm sorry for the YouTube logo issue.
+I have replaced it with a different one in this version:

 # Reactive-Tube v 2.0 🎦